 Step 3: Dry, Freshen, and Finish

 Once you’re ready to dry, lay your outerwear flat in its natural shape on a drying rack or hang to dry.
-Wool and wool blend coats, faux fur, denim jackets, and trench coats should never be placed in the dryer.
-Down, fiberfill, and synthetic puffer coats should be removed from their Mesh Bags and air fluffed in the dryer on a no-heat setting using Dryer Balls.
-These 100% wool balls help to redistribute and fluff up feathers and filling during the drying process, and can also help to reduce static.
-If you like, you can mist them with the Wool & Cashmere Spray for an extra hint of scent.
+Most outerwear, including wool and wool blend coats, faux fur (including anything with faux fur trim), denim jackets, synthetic "shackets", and trench coats should never be placed in the dryer, as it can affect garment construction.
+Many washable down, fiberfill, and synthetic puffer coats can be removed from their Mesh Bag and air fluffed in the dryer on a no-heat setting using Wool Dryer Balls.
 Fleece jackets can be dried with either method, just be sure to use the no-heat setting if machine drying to avoid shrinkage.
 Use a wide-tooth hair comb to detangle and brush faux fur pieces during air drying for a sleek finish!